makinacorpus/tutorials/data_science/README.md

-# Geospatial analysis
+# Data science

-This repository contains Jupyter notebooks to explore the Python ecosystem for geospatial analysis.
+This repository contains Jupyter notebooks to explore the Python ecosystem for data science.

 ## Installation notes